 Having different external integrations is also problematic.
 For example, the network management and configuration management tool might be integrated to two different ITSM tools.
 This makes fault management difficult and results in service tickets being split accordingly, causing chaos for the support engineers.
 It also requires organizations to invest in extra tools to help advanced fault management ops.

 OpManager Plus is a unified IT operations management (ITOM) solution that brings all your operations management under a single roof.

 OpManager Plus brings all IT operations processes into a single console.
 This means IT admins can embed critical widgets and graphs from various processes, including network management, configuration management, switch port management, etc., into a single console.

 With network operations center (NOC) views, the visibility into the entire IT operations management process only gets more in-depth.
 IT admins not only gain the complete picture from one screen, but can also witness it being updated in real time.

 With OpManager Plus' Workflow feature, you can perform basic fault management activities at an IT operations management level.
 Workflow's advanced capabilities enable you to execute fault management operations at both network performance management and configuration management levels from a single Workflow diagram.

 OpManager Plus allows IT admins to configure notification profiles universally across all IT operations management processes.
-This helps you to ensure that when multiple alert messages pop up, each is managed adequately.
+This unified IT operations management tool helps you to ensure that when multiple alert messages pop up, each is managed adequately.

 A single notification profile can be used in multiple instances.
 When you receive multiple notifications for a particular problem from multiple tools, keeping track of which notification is for which device can be chaotic.
 However, with notification profiles, this can all be avoided.

 Unlike most vendors, OpManager Plus, a unified network management tool follows a single license model for multiple IT operations management processes.
 This unified model eliminates the need to purchase individual licenses for your IT operations management processes and the hassle of keeping track of various licensing models for the various processes/tools.